Pre Trip Newsletter

 - Everest Nepal Training Climbs: 7 May or 21 May.

-- Everest Base Camp Trek Nepal: 24 April, 8 May or 26 October.
+- Everest Base Camp Trek Nepal: 23 April or 7 May

 12) For an equipment list for climbing, walking and group equipment, please go to 'equipment' link on the top bar of the SummitClimb and SummitTrek website.
 NOTE: all equipment MUST be in a locked kit-duffle-holdall bag with your name in LARGE LETTERS.
 Unlocked rucksacks and unlocked bags of any kind are not advised.